 Low startup costs

 While other elements of e-commerce changed, the industry still offers entrepreneurs the benefit of low startup costs.
-If you’re a seller and need help managing expenses fairly and ensuring you making money back in the process Click here.
+If you’re a seller and need help managing expenses fairly and ensuring you make money back in the process Click here.
 We’ll delve into this more in the next section.

 E-commerce for dummies guide